QuiltMC/developer-wiki/wiki/configuration/getting-started/en.md

 ```

 We're introducing a bunch of things with one line again.
 Lovely!
 Let's dig into it:
 - This value is `public final`, which means that instead of being accessible by anything you need an instance of `ExampleModConfig` first.
+Note that you *must* use `public final` whenever creating a config value using Quilt Config.
 Since we defined our `INSTANCE` field already, we'll be able to access this from anywhere via `ExampleModConfig.INSTANCE.message`.
 - The type is `TrackedValue<String>`.
 The angle brackets (`<>`) allow us to use what's called *generics*, which in Java are a way to adapt a class to your specific use case.
 Here, the `TrackedValue` class allows us to adapt the type of object it holds, so we use it to store a `String`.
 Thanks to the generics, we could put another type inside those brackets later to store a different kind of value!
 This is foreshadowing.
 We're going to store some different values.
 Get ready.
 - We call the `value` method, which comes from the `ReflectiveConfig` class we're extending.
 This method takes one parameter, which will be the default value of that config field.
 Here, the author of this tutorial is using it to self-advertise.